sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(tableData).toEqual([{ errorLevel: 2, errorMessage: 'nope', usedIn: 'Pizza' }]) -->

-This code is good, and though, it’s more in the spirit of this book, the original, with the `for…of` loop, is slightly more readable: it’s less abstract, and it’s a bit easier to understand what’s going on there.
+This code is good, and though, it’s more in the spirit of this book, the original version, with the `for…of` loop, is still more readable: it’s less abstract, making it a bit easier to understand what’s going on there.

 I’d be happy to accept either the original, with the `for…of` loop, or the last one, with the `flatMap()` and `map()` chain, during a code review.
 No `reduce()` for me, thank you!